mward19/3deo-internship-presentation/main.typ

   - Registration success metrics
   - Warnings---for example, warn if the beam was dumping
 - Get client feedback---what do they want to see in the report?
-- Get #LaTeX compilation container smaller
+- Make #LaTeX compilation container smaller

 // ---
 // #place(horizon+center, dy: 16pt, dx: 0%, image("aux/hafb-view.png", height: 80%))